xxc3nsoredxx/xxc3nsoredxx/pico/README.rst

 The astute among you may notice some similarities with the previous example.
 If you didn't catch it, they're the same code.
-This is because the output can be directed to either UART or USB (or possinly both) at compile time.
+This is because the output can be directed to either UART or USB (or possibly both) at compile time.
+UART is the default.
 This is the relevant part of the ``CMakeLists.txt``:

 .. code:: CMake